ASalad42/pythonproject_week2/README.md

 print(greeting.startswith("H"))
 ```

 #### strings concatenation and casting

+### Indexing example - will be in test!
 - strings indexing
 - `Hello World!`
 -  index in python starts with 0
+1. how to slice it
+2. how to divide it
+3. how pick specific character
+4. 2/3 questions related to i

 ````python
 print(len(greeting))